 They must also account for any profit which they secretly derive from their position as director.
 It is not automatically a breach of a director’s duties to be involved in a business which competes with the company of which they are a director.
 However, where a director has a contract of employment or service contract with the company, it may be in breach of their duties of fidelity and loyalty to the company to do so.

 3. Directors are obliged to carry out their functions with due care, skill and diligence.

-For more information on your duties as a company director, please don’t hesitate to contact us at Company Bureau or alternatively please see the website of the Office of Director of Corporate Enforcement (ODCE) www.odce.ie.
+For more information on your duties as a director of an Irish Company, please don’t hesitate to contact us at Company Bureau or alternatively please see the website of the Office of Director of Corporate Enforcement (ODCE) www.odce.ie.

 Disclaimer This article is for guidance purposes only.
 It does not constitute legal or professional advice.
 No liability is accepted by Company Bureau for any action taken or not taken in reliance on the information set out in this article.
 Professional or legal advice should be obtained before taking or refraining from any action as a result of this article.
 Any and all information is subject to change.